by-student-2017/AmberTools/README.md

 wget https://ambermd.org/downloads/AmberTools23_rc6.tar.bz2
 ```
 ### AmberTools23, Installation (Ubuntu 22.04 LTS (or WSL2), cmake, 1 CPU (serial))
-- Not use MPI, GPU, GUI, Quick, and miniconda
+- Not use MPI, GPU, GUI, and Quick
+- [-- Found PythonLibs: /home/inukai/miniconda3/lib/libpython3.10.so (found suitable exact version "3.10.14")]
 - This is a very simple executable file with few dependencies, suitable for basic functionality.
 It has also passed testing.
 ```
 tar xvf AmberTools23jlmrcc.tar.bz2